Home » Understanding Homeowners Dues

 Understanding Homeowners Dues

-Although, your homeowner’s dues will cover insurance if the building burns down, they will not cover your personal contents.
-You will want to be certain to have additional insurance to cover your personal property, furniture, clothing, window coverings etc. But this will be much less than the cost of insurance for the structure of a home.
+Although your homeowner’s dues will cover insurance if the building burns down, they will not cover your personal contents.
+You will want to be certain to have additional insurance to cover your personal property, furniture, clothing, window coverings, etc. But this will be much less than the cost of insurance for the structure of a home.

-As you have likely learned renters are at the mercy of their landlords.
-Owning real estate offers the potential to amass equity, and the security that comes with taking charge of your life.
+As you have likely learned, renters are at the mercy of their landlords.
+Owning real estate offers the potential to amass equity and the security that comes with taking charge of your life.
 I wish you and your fiancé the best.

-One thought on “Understanding Homeowners Dues
+2 thoughts on “Understanding Homeowners Dues

 1. Matt says: